 President, Hobart and William Smith Colleges

-A native of Gardner, Mass., President Gearan earned his B.A. in government cum laude at Harvard University and his law degree at Georgetown University.
+A native of Gardner, Mass., President Gearan earned his B.A. in government cum laude from Harvard University and his law degree from Georgetown University.
 He is the recipient of 12 honorary degrees.

 The former director of the Peace Corps, President Mark D. Gearan is a national expert on the service movement.
 He is Chair of the Talloires Network Steering Committee and former Chair of the Board of Directors of the Corporation for National and Community Service.

 During the Clinton administration, President Gearan served in the White House as Assistant to the President and Director of Communications, as well as Deputy Chief of Staff.